combatwombat/rmdb/README.md

 | Bruce Banner |
 | Hulk |

+### What's the genre distribution per year?

+    SELECT start_year, COUNT(*) AS count FROM titles LEFT JOIN titles_genres AS tg1 ON tg1.title_id = titles.id
+    WHERE tg1.genre_id = "drama" -- repeat for a few genres

+    -- Exclude tv episodes etc.
+    AND title_type = "movie"

+    AND start_year < YEAR(CURRENT_DATE())

+    GROUP BY start_year
+    ORDER BY start_year ASC;

+Although after 2000 the amount of movies made, or listed in IMDb, rises rapidly, so the data might need some normalization.
+Or limit to before 2000 like here:

 ### The 50 highest rated horror comedies

     SELECT CONCAT("[", primary_title, "](https://www.imdb.com/title/", id, ")") AS primary_title, start_year, average_rating, num_votes FROM titles